Aniruddh-Mallya/PyDev/README.md

 This is a single-player game where te player controls a Spaceship using certain keys.
 The Spaceship is controlled via four buttons: two buttons that rotate the spaceship clockwise or counterclockwise (independent of its current velocity), a thrust button that accelerates the ship in its forward direction and a fire button that shoots missiles.
 It's programmed to keep track of the score and lives remaining.

 #### Keys
-To start the game, we left-click on 'Start new game'.
+-To start the game, we left-click on 'Start new game'.
-The keys to thrust the Spaceship forward is 'W' or the 'up-arrow'.
+-The keys to thrust the Spaceship forward is 'W' or the 'up-arrow'.
-To rotate the spaceship clockwise we use 'A' or 'left-arrow' key.
+-To rotate the spaceship clockwise we use 'A' or 'left-arrow' key.
-Likewise to rotate the spaceship anti-clockwise we use 'D' or 'right-arrow' button.
+-Likewise to rotate the spaceship anti-clockwise we use 'D' or 'right-arrow' button.
-To shoot missiles, fire the 'Space-bar' key.
+-To shoot missiles, fire the 'Space-bar' key.

 #### Execution
 Since the program make use the Python library 'simplegui', that's available only on CodeSkulptor, we cannot directly implement it using  any Python Intrepreter or IDE.\